AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/associate-approval-with-work.md

 * [Create an advanced proof with an Automated workflow](../../review-and-approve-work/proofing/creating-proofs-within-workfront/create-automated-proof-workflow.md)
 * [Request document approvals](../../review-and-approve-work/manage-approvals/request-document-approvals.md)

-You can associate a global or single-use approval process with a work item in&nbsp;*Adobe Workfront*.
+You can associate a global or single-use approval process with a work item in  `Adobe Workfront`.
 The following scenarios exist:

 * Associate an existing global approval process with a project, task, issue, template, or template task.
 Some global approval processes are available to all groups in the system.
 Group-level global approval processes are available only to certain groups.
 * Create a single-use approval process and associate it with an existing project, task, issue, template, or template task.